Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 Racial and Social Justice

 Communities investigate, examine, acknowledge, and address systemic racism.
-Inequity manifests in many ways, including in rates of child maltreatment.
+Inequity manifests in many ways, including in rates of child abuse and neglect.
 Rates of substantiations are significantly higher among Black and Native American children than White and Asian children.
 Racial disproportionality in the child welfare system stems from institutional and structural racism.
 These systems historically impact parents of color through implicit bias in the child welfare system and society in general, economic inequality, and the disproportionate involvement of child welfare and law enforcement in the lives of families of color.
 Initiatives that promote racial equity are critical in their own right and promote the other Community Protective Factors listed here.

 Support for Building Individual Protective Factors

 In addition to community conditions that directly support children and families, parents and caregivers must have access to resources that will help them strengthen their individual protective factors.
 These include parental resilience, social connections, parenting and child development knowledge, concrete support in times of need, and children's social and emotional competence.
-Research shows that access to and participation in effective Parental Education programs helps prevent child maltreatment and supports growth in these individual protective factors.
+Research shows that access to and participation in effective Parental Education programs helps prevent child abuse and neglect and supports growth in these individual protective factors.

 The research on Community Protective Factors is emerging, and we've worked closely with the Center for the Study of Social Policy and 90by30 on this effort.
 Please see CSSP's whitepaper on Community Conditions for additional detail.